Schibsted-ADA/gk/README.md

 ```
 Create a folder in the `gk` repository called `test_dir`, now every time you run `go run main.go [anything]`
 `gk` will treat `test_dir` as the project root.

+If you edit the templates you need to run `compile.sh` inside the templates folder.